raymondarevalo/isUP/README.md

 # isUP
-is a domain url checker.
+isUP is a domain url checker.
 It serves to check whether the submitted url is an active url or not.

+# HOW TO USE
+Steps:
+1) Open isUp.php on a local host
+2) Insert url
+3) Click submit